Fetching Bank Data: Open Finance Enablement

 - A few new backend fields will be required to meet Open Finance standards (clearly documented in the migration guide).

-Legacy Data user flow
+Legacy data connect user flow

-Data Connect user flow (Open Finance)
+Data connect user flow (Open Finance)

 Note, the 'Al Tareq' branding in the Open Finance flow is mandatory for all Open Finance based user connections.
 It is a regulator driven brand initiative designed to foster end user trust and awareness